lizardinomar/system-status-board/README.md

 - **Orange LED** (GPIO27) → ON when weather system is running, OFF if down.

 ## Future Expansion
-- Integrate real-time stock price monitoring
+- Integrate real-time stock price monitoring.
-- Add weather API monitoring
+- Add weather API monitoring.
-- Add buzzer or other alert systems
+- Add buzzer or other alert systems.
-- Expand to more LEDs or relays for additional system monitoring
+- Expand to more LEDs or relays for additional system monitoring.
-- Optional web dashboard for remote system status
+- Optional web dashboard for remote system status.

 ## Notes
 - Resistors can be placed in any orientation — current-limiting value is the important part.